Campus Improvement Plan

 Evaluation Data Sources: Multiple measures

-Strategy 1: At four points in the school year, we use our universal screener (MAP) and district standardized test (PSA) data to conduct data studies and trend analysis, identifying students in the lowest 25th percentile and providing tier II interventions based on the identified need.
+Strategy 2: Use our universal screener (MAP) and district standardized test (PSA) data to conduct data studies and trend analysis, identifying students in the lowest 25th percentile and providing tier II interventions based on the identified need.

 Strategy's Expected Result/Impact: Students will be able to grasp the content and increase scores on MAP and PSA's

-Staff Responsible for Monitoring: CAIS, Counselors, Admin, interventionist & MCL
+Staff Responsible for Monitoring: CAIS, interventionist & MCL

 Performance Objective 3 - POST-SECONDARY PLANNING